 - Write a letter to your building manager or property owner.

 - Explain your problem and offer solutions.

 - If appropriate, include a copy of a letter from your doctor explaining your health problems.

 - Keep copies of any correspondence.

-- Follow up by approaching your landlord to discuss the situation.
+- Follow up by approaching your property manager to discuss the situation.

 - Be positive, polite, and stick to the issue.

-- Ask to work together to solve the problem instead of getting angry or yelling.
+- Ask your property manager and neighbors to work together to solve the problem instead of getting angry or arguing.

 - Offer solutions.

-- Work with your landlord and offer to help think of or implement some solutions.
+- Work with your property manager and offer to brainstorm or implement solutions.